kyu36003-source/CreativeMarket/README.md

 Markets without these don't get approved.
 Simple as that.

-### Gasless Trading That Actually Works
+### Gasless Trading with x402 Protocol

-Standard EIP-3009 implementation (not some custom hack), deployed and tested on local Hardhat.
+x402 is a meta-transaction protocol that makes blockchain interactions completely gasless.

-**The x402 flow:**
+**How x402 works:**
-1. You wrap your BNB once (~$0.000035 gas)
-2. You sign transactions off-chain (free, no gas)
+1. You sign a transaction off-chain (free, no gas)
-3. A facilitator submits them for you (they pay gas, earn 0.5% fee)
+2. A facilitator submits it on-chain (they pay gas)
-4. Your BNB balance doesn't move
-5. Everything happens on BNB Chain
+3. The facilitator earns a 0.5% fee for their service
+4. You pay zero gas

+We implemented x402 with WBNB3009 (EIP-3009 standard) for BNB Chain.
 All 12 tests passed.
-User balance unchanged after gasless bets.
-Works exactly as intended.
+User pays 0 gas, trades freely, everything on-chain.

-**Why this matters:** You can trade all day without worrying about gas.
-New users can start trading immediately.
-Everything stays on-chain and transparent.
+**Why this matters:** x402 eliminates gas as a barrier.
+New users can trade immediately.
+Active traders never worry about gas fees.
+Everything stays on BNB Chain and transparent.

 ### AI Resolution (Work in Progress)